jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Gives the three Gunner paint jobs provided by Gunners vs Minutemen to Gunners based on the lining level of their power armor

+## Power Armor to the People - EMEncounters1.esp
+**Description:** Adds the new power armor sets provided by Power Armor to the People to the unique enemies from SweXavier05's Power Armored Enemies

+**Dependencies:** SweXavier05's Power Armored Enemies

 # Power Armor Sets

 ## Excavator Power Armor